SungardAS/lambda-formation/README.md

     |- package.json

-Add as many resources as you like.
+Add as many resources as necessary.
 A resource will map directly to a CloudFormation Custom Resource.
-Beneath each resource a skeleton for controling `Create`, `Update` and `Delete` request types will be generated.
+Beneath each resource a skeleton for controling `Create`, `Update` and `Delete` request types have be generated.

 ## How does it work?